 Labour Market Information including previous newsletter editions

-In Year 8, students are introduced to one or more post-16 options, to encourage them to start thinking about their future pathways.
+In Year 8, students are introduced to one or more post-16 options to encourage them to start thinking about their future pathways.
 This includes a talk from an apprenticeship provider.

 In Year 10, students take part in a careers education day where they explore the changing working world, preparing for work experience, and enterprise skills.
 They also receive a talk from an apprenticeship provider.

-In Year 11, students take part in a further careers education day where they are encouraged to explore their options in more depth and make a plan for post-GCSEs.
+In Year 11, students take part in a further careers education day where they are encouraged to explore their options in more depth and make a plan for after their GCSEs.
 To enable them to do so, we invite over 40 colleges, employers and training providers into school to allow for in-depth conversations which allow students to discover what their next steps will be.
 The full list of organisations invited to the Careers Fair can be found in our Careers Education Policy, though we aim to expand this list each year.

 University and degree apprenticeship application timeline